Armour in the 18th century: Developments during the second half of the 18th century

 The last decades of the 18th century saw the introduction of helmets made of leather.
 The French introduced a dragoon regiment wearing Pseudo-Phryrian brass helmets with horse hair crests in 1743.
 Two decades later this helmet type was adopted by all dragoons.

 The British followed the French example and raised light dragoon regiments wearing brass helmets with green (later scarlet) turbans and crests with red horse hair in 1759.
 The helmet came soon to be associated with Emsdorf due to the outstanding service of the 15th Light Dragoons regiment at the Battle of Emsdorf in 1760, just a year after their raising.
-From around 1780 it fell out of use in favour of the so-called "Tarleton helmets".
-Made out of leather, it had "a peak over the eyes, a turban round the heapiece, and a black fur crest over the top from front to rear."
+From around 1780 it fell out of use in favour of the "Tarleton helmet", associated with Banastre Tarleton of the British Legion during the American War of Independence.
+Made out of leather, it had "a peak over the eyes, a turban round the headpiece, and a black fur crest over the top from front to rear."
 The 15th dragoon regiment, however, kept the old "Emsdorf helmets" until at least 1789.
+While brass and boiled leather helmets were incapable of deflecting bullets they were sufficient to stop sword blows, which were the preferred cavalry weapons.

-Over the course of the Napoleonic wars in the early 19th century, this generation of helmets fell out of use in most European armies in favour of shako hats.
+Over the course of the Napoleonic Wars in the early 19th century, this generation of helmets fell out of use in most European armies in favour of shako hats.
 Exceptions were the heavy French cavalry or the Bavarians with their unique raupenhelm, which they retained until the second half of the 19th century.
+Heavy French cavalry continued to wear Napoleonic style breast plate armour into the early months of the first world war.
+The more mobile opening days still having a place for such units before dispensing with traditional cavalry due to high casualties of men and horses as the deadlock set in.